mew22/bforbanktest/README.md

 - The application could have a cache first strategy so it would show cached data until a refresh has been manually triggered by the user.
   Using this caching strategy would allow to have most of the feature working in an offline mode and to enforce a lower data consumption.
 - Implementing Pager3 library for paging data, if it respect clean architecture principle
-- Current LazyColumn implementation has a scroll state issue when updating its data, see https://issuetracker.google.com/issues/214253526
 - Replace Hilt by a Kotlin dependency injection to be able to take advantage of Kotlin only module for feature data & domain and core gateway modules
 - Replacing feature sub package ui, data & domain to be gradle modules
 - Another good approach would be to add dynamic feature modules for managing custom deliveries in order to improve scalability and performance.
 (I mean to not load useless feature)